MJ Melendez Preview, Player Props: Royals vs. Blue Jays

-On Friday, MJ Melendez (hitting .294 in his past 10 games) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 7:07 PM ET.
+The Kansas City Royals, including MJ Melendez (.385 on-base percentage in past 10 games, 76 points above season-long percentage), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He had a hitless performance in his last game (0-for-2) against the White Sox.
+He had a hitless performance in his last game (0-for-3) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the Blue Jays